 A good way to combat this problem is to decide ahead of time how you’ll upgrade your lifestyle.
 If you get a raise, decide ahead of time which spending categories you’ll increase and which will stay the same.
 That way they don’t all increase without you noticing.

 2022 can be the year you finally turn your finances around and reach all of your goals.
-By implementing just a few of the financial habits on this list (or more than a few), you’ll be amazing at the progress you see.
+By implementing just a few of the good financial habits on this list (or more than a few), you’ll be amazed at the progress you see.